-Because peak seasons are always the more popular time to travel.
+Mostly, due to the fact that peak seasons are always the more popular time to travel.
 It’s a common misconception that travelling outside of peak season is not as ideal or rewarding.
-We’re here to tell you that peak season is not the only season to travel.
+We’re here to tell you that peak season is not the only season in which to travel!

-The days might be shorter over spring or autumn than it would be in the middle of summer.
+The days might be shorter over spring or autumn than they would be in the middle of summer.
 And even though the weather is, in many travellers’ opinion, mild and lovely, it can be mixed and unpredictable.
-But it’s still possible to plan your trip with this mind, prepare adequately and go where you’ll find the most sun (read: Italy and Spain).
-Where ever you end up travelling to, just be sure to pack for all seasons.
+In regions such as Eastern Europe and Northern Europe, it can be very cold at the beginning or towards the end of shoulder season.
+But it’s still possible to plan your trip with this in mind.
+Prepare adequately and go where you’ll find the most sunshine (read: Italy and Spain).
+Wherever you end up travelling to, just be sure to pack for all seasons.

 Yes.
 It depends largely on the location of the country and the continent.
 Shoulder season falls roughly two months before or after peak season – which might be summer or winter depending on the country and region.
-The in-between seasons are rarely peak season, unless there are specific attractions like festivals, spring blossoms or other main sport or cultural events.
+The in-between seasons are rarely peak seasons unless there are specific attractions like festivals, spring blossoms or other main sports or cultural events.

 In more ways than one!
 You can read this blog for more info on how it saves you money.

 Depending on where you want to go, you can experience warm, cold, wet, dry and everything-in-between weather.
-In most parts of Europe the weather is not too cold, not too hot, some would say it’s perfect.
-But there are always the extremes too.
+In most parts of Europe, the weather is not too cold and not too hot; some would say it’s perfect.
+But there are always extremes too.
 Some places in Europe, for example, can get cold fronts till late in the winter.
 And some places in the Southern hemisphere can be still hot late in summer and autumn.
 Regardless of anything we say here, shoulder season weather can be unpredictable.
 We recommend you keep a close eye on trusted weather sites before you depart, like Time and Date.

 It depends on what type of experience you’re looking for.
-If you want sun, look at countries in Southern Europe like Italy, Spain, Portugal, Croatia or the beloved African countries like South AFrica and Egypt that never cool down like Europe.
+If you want sun, look at countries in Southern Europe like Italy, Spain, Portugal and Croatia.
+Or, incredible African countries like South Africa and Egypt that never cool down quite as much as Europe.
 Spring or autumn in South Africa, for instance, can mean anything from 20° to 28°.
 In Egypt, Israel and Jordan you can expect temperatures ranging between 22° and 36°!
-If you want cooler or cold weather, countries in Northern Europe like UK, Ireland or Scandinavia’s Finland or Norway is your best bet where shoulder season weather can be quite nippy.
+If you want cooler or cold weather, countries in Northern Europe like UK and Ireland or Finland or Norway in Scandinavia are your best bet for chilly shoulder season weather.

-Simply time.
-There’s definitely a perk to not waiting for a scoop of gelato, or having Sistine chapel all to yourself for just a moment.
+Simply put, you will save time.
+There’s definitely a perk to not waiting for a scoop of gelato, or having the Sistine chapel all to yourself for just a moment.
 Public transport is a breeze and you get more attentive service in restaurants and hotels.
 Some people like the buzz of crowds in peak seasons, some people don’t – different traveller, different experience.
-That’s why we have tours departing all year round.
+That’s why we have tours departing all year round!